 Adaptive management improves long-term management outcomes, but it is important for managers dealing with urgent problems to find the correct balance between gaining knowledge to improve management in the future and achieving the best short-term outcome based on current knowledge.

-Managers interested in adopting a structured adaptive management approach will find a number of excellent references, including guides specific for practitioners. ref For an online training program that provides a step-by-step process for doing adaptive management go to Conservation Training.
+Managers interested in adopting a structured adaptive management approach will find a number of excellent references, including guides specific for practitioners. ref For an online training program that provides a step-by-step process for adaptive management go to Conservation Training.